Jeff-mwangi/C-sharp-article/index.md

 ### C# Syntax

-From the above program, we created a *Hello World* program.
-Let's understand each line while making some changes:
+From the above code, we created a program that prints out a *Hello World*.
+Let us understand each line while making some changes:

 ```C#
 //This is a C# program